Travel green! With the right zero-waste tricks, you can avoid producing trash on the road and keep your adventures environmentally friendly.

 - Ditch the souvenirs.
 Although they are given with the best intentions, souvenirs often end up collecting dust in the far reaches of the junk drawer.
 Send postcards to friends and family instead and let them know that you are thinking of them.

 This article has been translated from German to English by Christie Sacco.
-You can read the original here: Zero Waste auf Reisen: Müll clever aus dem Urlaub verbannen** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can read the original here: Zero Waste auf Reisen: Müll clever aus dem Urlaub verbannen** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?